kartik-neal/Project-Santa-Cruz-Preview/user-guides/getting_started/oobe.md

         ![enter_code](./getting_started_images/oobe_enter_code.png)

     1. Sign into your Azure account (the same account used during the onboarding process) and click **Next**.
 Navigate back to the OOBE window, which will show “Successfully Linked” once account sign-in is successful.
-        >[NOTE]Depending on your build, the screen might say "Azure cross platform command Line interface".
+        >[!NOTE] Depending on your build, the screen might say "Azure cross platform command Line interface".
 This has been updated in more recent builds.

         ![code_sign_in](./getting_started_images/oobe_code_sign_in.png)